It’s hard work pedaling/pushing a loaded bike up a mountain, but the mountain pays you back with an equal descent, right? Often the same day?

 Until a couple of years later, when I noticed a study reported in Science Advances in June of 2019, which found “… evidence for an alimentary energy supply limit in humans of ~2.5× BMR [basal metabolic rate]; greater expenditure requires drawing down the body’s energy stores.”

 So, metabolic reality = ~2.5xBMR.

 Do more, and you will consume yourself, as well as your daily bread.
-No matter how much you eat.
+No matter how much of it you eat.
 Sounds simple … in hindsight.

-As a astronomy writer, I should have anticipated that the fundamentals of physics would so govern that aspect of human physiology, as well as all else in the universe.
+As an astronomy writer, I should have anticipated that the fundamentals of physics would limit that aspect of human physiology, as well as all else in the universe.

 Considering age, weight, height and gender, my basal metabolic rate is roughly 1330 calories per day.
 Times 2.5 yields a theoretical limit of 3325 calories.